private-octopus/picoquic/doc/picomask.md

 # Picomask, implementation of Masque in Picoquic

+## Warning: work in progress

+This is an implementation in progress.
+There not yet any real support for "Masque" in picoquic.
+The work is too big to handle as one big PR, due to the high risk of merge conflicts with other PRs.
+A set of PR are defining elements of this functionality, with minimum impact on existing services.

+## Motivation

 The Masque working group has defined a series of protocols for tunneling various types of packets into QUIC, including for example Ethernet frames of IP packets.
 The implementation of tunneling inside Picoquic